Ohio Corporate Income Tax: Everything You Need to Know

 Essentially, the Ohio corporate income tax functions similar to the personal income tax most residents of the state must pay.
 The corporate income tax is a progressive tax system.

-Businesses in Ohio must file a tax return on a yearly basis.
+Businesses in Ohio must file a tax return every year.
 On these returns, corporations can claim deductions for issues such as:

 - Employee wages